dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/C-Secret_Collect.md

 ## Dodge Ball

-Here's an extra challenge if you get all of that done.
+Here's an extra challenge when you have all of that done.

 Add a `Ball` to the game and give it a `collidesWith` method, identical to the one from the `Square` class.
 Test if the player collides with the `Ball` on each iteration.
 If the player hits the ball, end the main game loop.